 I think a big part of the problem is that Paxos is badly taught.
 Lamport discovered the Single Synod protocol trying to prove the impossibility of distributed consensus then immediately used it to do something useful; state replication.
 So it was natural for him to write it up in chronological order.
 Clearly Paxos is a work of genius but given the confusion over it perhaps we shouldn’t be teaching the topic the way Lamport introduced it; I believe the world would be less confused if he had written the paper the other way around and discussed the parliament protocol in the first part of the paper then introduced the Single Synod protocol as an abstract model to prove the correctness of the useful algorithm which is the subject of the title of the paper.

 If your a mathematician, academic computer scientist, or someone with a hard science education that focused on abstract proofs, then perhaps the way Lamport introduced the topic isn’t confusing.
 You must be in the minority though given all the confusion about the subject.
 If you are an educator then I implore you not to teach the topic that way around.
-Teach “what we are trying to achieve” first a replicated state and the multi-decree parliament protocol.
-Then get into the “how do we prove that is correct” and introduce the Single Synod protocol.
+First introduce “what we are trying to achieve” such as replicating the state of a table and introduce the multi-decree parliament protocol.
+Then teach “how do we prove that it is correct” with the Single Synod protocol.
 That is then the bridge into all the derivations which try to optimise the protocols which share the same foundations.
 Then you may give engineers going out to work in the brave new world of distributed computing the practical technique and theoretical toolkit that the original paper was trying to gift to the world.
 Its a shame it was all Greek to most people.